Alejovesga/Alejovesga/README.md

 - 👋 Hi, I’m @Alejovesga
-- 👀 I’m interested in Web develop
+- 👀 I’m interested in python and data
-- 🌱 I’m currently learning php, Angular, React and laravel
+- 🌱 I’m currently learning python, spark and hue
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me alejovesga25@gmail.com

 <!---